oneeve8/kobble-data/content/markdown.md

 # Block quote
 Use > before the quote, example:

+Syntax Example:
 As Mahatma Gandhi said:

-Syntax Example:
-\>
+\> An eye for an eye only ends up making the whole world blind.

+Or:

+As Mahatma G

 > An eye for an eye only ends up making the whole world blind.